netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 title:  Docker Installation Guide
 sidebar_label: Docker Installation
 ---
-In this deployment guide, you will learn how to deploy a basic Netsage setup that includes one sflow and/or one netflow collector.
+This deployment guide describes how to deploy a basic Netsage setup that includes one sflow and/or one netflow collector.
 If you have more than one collector of either type, or other special situations, see the Docker Advanced guide.

 The Docker containers included in the installation are
  - sfacctd_1 (sflow collector - receives sflow data and writes it to a rabbit queue)